 Best Photo Spots Near Messina Port

-Chiesa della Santissima Annunziata dei Catalani: This 12th-century church sits below modern street level.
-Because of this, it offers a unique view of its Arab-Norman design.
+Chiesa della Santissima Annunziata dei Catalani: This historic church sits below modern street level and is known for its Arab-Norman style.

 Scenic Walking Areas

-Galleria Vittorio Emanuele III: For a different setting, this arcade features glass ceilings and mosaic floors.
-So, it works well for indoor photos.
+Galleria Vittorio Emanuele III: This historic arcade features glass ceilings, mosaic floors, and elegant indoor details that work well for photos.

 Quick Tip